biopython/biopython/DEPRECATED.rst

 --------------

 Release 1.82 unfortunately removed the ``.strand``, ``.ref``, and ``.ref_db`` attributes of the ``SeqFeature`` without a deprecation period.
-Release 1.83 restored but deprecated them.
+These attributes were restored but deprecated in Release 1.83, and removed in Release 1.86.
 Please use ``.location.strand`` etc instead.

 With the introduction of the CompoundLocation in Release 1.62, the SeqFeature attribute sub_features was deprecated.
 It was removed in Release 1.68.